ShadowSpeedrun/ShadowSpeedrun.github.io/docs/ShadowSX.md

 #### Custom Shadow Colors
 Use the color adjuster tool in the Shadow SX Launcher to customize the color of Shadow for a more personalized experience.

----

-That is all for now.
-Let me know if there are any issues or changes you would like to see by contacting me (BlazinZzetti) on Discord.

-Thanks for playing and I hope you enjoy!